 Permanent mulches are mainly used for landscaping effects but also play an important role in retaining soil moisture.

 These are best suited to plants that have modest feeding requirements and don't drop leaves (such as succulents).

-Mulch is best applied at the end of winter or the beginning of spring while the ground is moist from winter rain and before the hot, drying winds of summer.
-Condition your soil prior to mulching, lay mulch around your plants (keeping clear of the stem) in a layer about 5-10cm thick.
+Lay mulch around your plants (keeping clear of the stem) in a layer about 5-10cm thick.
 Course woody mulch should be reapplied annually.